OXID-eSales/developer_documentation/getting_started/eshop_installation.rst

 #.
 Setup web server

-   OXID eShop document root is under `source/`, so define it in web configuration.
+   The document root of your webserver should point to the `source/` directory.

 #.
 Open web server URL and go though setup steps.